fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/Attribution Preservation in Network Compression for Reliable Network Interpretation.md

 network is forced to have similar attribution maps as the original network (see below).
 There are variants of this approach by incorporating attribution maps channel-wise or incorporating gradients.
 ![Attribution preservation](../images/attribution_preservation.png)
 * The results are quite convincing across all compression methods and also improve accuracy values.
-This method might become standard when compressing neural networks in safety-critical scenarios.
+This method might become standard when compressing neural networks in safety-critical scenarios (see below, the rightmost column is the one trained with attribution preservation, the three to the left of it are standard pruning outputs).

 ![Attribution preservation](../images/results_preservation.png)